-Professor of ecology who develops mathemathical models for describing and understanding the dynamics of aquatic ecosystems
+Professor of ecology who develops mathematical models for describing and understanding the dynamics of aquatic ecosystems

 My research and teaching use mathematical modeling as a tool for describing and understanding the dynamics of aquatic ecosystems.
 My administrative responsibilities include being final examiner for the PhD education at my department, chair of the steering board of Umeå Marince Science Centre (UMSC), and member of the steering group of the Integrated Science Lab (IceLab).